North Devon Railway: Twentieth century train service

 The line from Barnstaple to Torrington had 13 daily trains calling at both intermediate stations, and 7 each way on Sundays.

-In addition, the original Exeter & Crediton section and the short length to Coleford Junction, carried all the Plymouth traffic.
+In addition, the original Exeter and Crediton section and the short length to Coleford Junction, carried all the Plymouth traffic.

 Economic stagnation in North Devon in the twentieth century meant that the train service failed to develop, and the North Devon lines remained single track.
 The through London services disappeared with the rationalisation of West Country operations, and in 1964 there were ten stopping trains each way daily from Exeter to Ilfracombe.
 Barnstaple Junction to Bideford kept nine trains daily, and both routes retained a Sunday service.
 The Beeching Axe started to impose its cuts, and in 1965 the Torrington branch closed to passengers, in 1970 the Ilfracombe line was closed, and the freight-only Barnstaple to Torrington and Meeth section in 1982.